4 February 2021

 - are not entered into EU transit procedures (and will be released for free circulation in the EU)

-Exporting hops to non-EU countries after Brexit
+Exporting hops to non-EU countries from 1 january 2021

 There will be no changes to the process of exporting hops from the UK directly to non-EU countries.

 Some non-EU countries may require an export certificate for each consignment.
 You should check with the individual country that you’re exporting to on its rules.